Turkey's government will resume discussions Monday on a proposal to soften a much-criticized law that inhibits free speech,

 defamation articles laid down in the Turkish penal code, in particular article 301.

 As you are aware, article 301 criminalises insults to "Turkishness" and carries a sentence of up to three years imprisonment.
-This article has been heavily criticised by the international community and its reform is a prerequisite to Turkey’s
+This article has been heavily criticised by the international community and its reform is a prerequisite to

-accession to the European Union.
+Turkey’s accession to the European Union.

 According to information before IPI, comments made on 7 January by Mehmet Ali Sahin, the Turkish Minister for Justice, suggested that the long awaited reforms to article 301 were due to be brought to Parliament last week for debate.
 However, Prime

 Minister Tayyip Erdogan denied this the following day, stating that the draft reforms were incomplete.
 Certain press reports suggested that the reform package would be introduced to the floor of the Turkish parliament this week.
-However, this has not yet
+However, this has

 IPI would like to urge the Turkish government to reform article 301, as the threats it represents to freedom of expression are in stark contrast to the rights laid out in Article 10 of the European Convention on Human Rights.